 Victoria, a colleague at work, has a son who has been involved with a court case for the last year or so.
 He’s only 17 but will likely be sentenced as an adult.
 She has been confiding in me because she feels the stigma many families experience when a child or sibling or spouse is incarcerated.
 She came at my urging since her son will soon be sentenced to his prison term.

 Victoria said this about the evening.
-“I was so impressed with the video of Jo, the inmate.
+“I was so impressed with the video of Jo, the incarcerated individual.
 I also felt comfortable opening up to a stranger which surprised me.
 I learned a lot from the others in my exercise group in a short time.
 We are all normal.
 We all go through stuff.”
 Then a little tearfully she added, “There are really amazing people out there with good hearts.”

 For me the Freedom to Choose Project is about the loving and also a reminder that the wisdom and caring for another human being is inside each one of us.
 In my experience, selfless service does indeed change the world, the world inside me and all around me.